ucsd-cse11-w24/cse11-pa1-starter/README.md

 - There are at least two examples of calling the method with different arguments, commented with their expected values
 - You can show your program running, the expected values are produced
 - You can justify the output based on an external source or your own design description

+## Submission

+Your submission will be in a few parts.

+1. First, in the form of a PDF writeup demonstrating your setup.
+You can find a template for the writeup [TODO link to Google Docs] [here](https://docs.google.com/document/d/1wGIw0DH433jikfImoTUZZGMU9kTOzIf3/edit?usp=sharing&ouid=101937787285726759641&rtpof=true&sd=true).
+You will submit the PDF you create Please submit your writeup to the [PA1 PDF assignment](FILL).
+2. Second, in the form of a code submission of your program with the methods you wrote for part two, at [PA1 code gradescope assignment](FILL).

+To get your work graded, come to any [remote help hours session](https://ucsd-cse11-f21.github.io/staff-and-help.html) after submitting both Gradescope assignments.
+A tutor will grade and give you feedback on your work live, and tell you anything you need to fix to get full credit.

+## Grading

+To earn a **2**:
+- Demonstrate via screenshots in your PDF a working setup of Java either in labs or on your own computer
+- Answer all questions in the PDF submission
+- Complete all checklist items for all methods

+To earn a **1**, submit something but miss some items from **2**